HerrMotz/bachelor-thesis/publication/main.typ

 = Mapping

+#todo[semantic-preserving an gegebener Stelle näher erläutern als "Die Ergebnisse sind die gleichen von beiden Formalismen"]

-To establish a mapping between Visual Query Graphs and SPARQL-SELECT queries, a formal specification for Visual Query Graphs is first introduced.
+To establish a semantic-preserving mapping between Visual Query Graphs and SPARQL-SELECT queries, a formal specification for Visual Query Graphs is first introduced.
 Following this, the transformation function from a Visual Query Graph to SPARQL is defined.
 Lastly, the implementation of these functions is analysed and discussed.

 == Specification

 === Visual Query Graphs
 The so far introduced structures include Basic Graph Patterns in SPARQL queries and RDF triples.
 While Basic Graph Patterns are used to describe stencils to be queried against RDF triples, the goal of Visual Query Graphs is to eliminate the need to manually model reified structures using blank nodes.
-Since blank nodes are semantically equivalent to variables in a SPARQL query#footnote[https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#QSynBlankNodes], they are not necessary to write SPARQL queries and would be redundant in the Visual Query Graph.
-To describe the Visual Query Graph, which has special visualisations for reified structures using blank nodes, we first define a Query Graph, which dispose of blank nodes.
+Other literature @Vargas2019_RDF_Explorer uses the term Visual Query Graph to refer to a Basic Graph Pattern without Blank Nodes.
+This work uses the same term to define a graph with multi-edges, which consist of the same triples as the Basic Graph Pattern would, but with the exception, that any qualifier structures are replaced with a multi-edge, including all statements of the qualified statement in the broader sense.

+In order to build a Visual Query Graph, we need special edges which involve all nodes of a qualified statement in the broader sense.
+This can be done using a hypergraph, which creates a hyper-edge with
 #definition[
-  Following @Vargas2019_RDF_Explorer, a *Query Graph* (QG) is defined as a directed, edge- and vertex-labelled graph $G=(N,E)$, with vertices/nodes $N$ and edges $E$.
-The nodes of $G$ are a finite set of IRIs, literals or variables $N subset bold("I") union bold("L") union bold("V")$.
-  The edges of the QG are a finite set of triples, where each triple indicates a directed edge between two nodes with a label taken from the set of IRIs or variables: $E subset N times (I union V) times N$.
-] <def:qg>

-#remark[
-  For this work, the Wikibase namespaces `wd` for directly addressing items and `wdt` for addressing properties are generally adequate.
-However, the program allows users the flexibility to define custom prefixes that deviate from these conventions, a capability reflected in this definition.
-]

-#definition[
   Let $Sigma$ be a valid alphabet for local names and $Sigma^*$ its Kleene closure.
-  Let $N subset I union L union V$ be a set of nodes, $E subset N times (I union V) times N$ a set of edges, and $E_q subset E times {f_q u | u in Sigma^*} times N$ a set of qualifiers.
+  Let $N subset I union L union V$ be a set of nodes, $E subset N times (I union V) times N$ a set of edges, and $E_q subset cal(P)(E times {f_s u | u in Sigma^*} union {f_q u | u in Sigma^*} times N)$ a set of hyper-edges for qualified statements.
-  Then the directed, edge- and node-labelled graph $G=(N,E,E_q)$ is callied *Visual Query Graph* (VQG).
-] <def:vqg>
+  Let $G=(N,E,E_q)$ be a directed hypergraph, with two types of edges ] <def:vqg>

 #definition[